cbeauhilton/beauhilton.com/posts/geocheatcode.md

 Then I use a little standard Python to parse the extracted part and save the important bits.

+## With great power...

-PSA: don't go crazy with this.
+Don't go crazy with this.

+The trick is good for
+leisurely automation
+of location retrieval
+when you have squirrelly queries.

 If you need real-time mapping of many things, you don't want this solution.
 Use the actual APIs,
 and work instead on formatting the queries properly before sending them to Google/OSM.
-This trick is good for going leisurely, but automatically, through a pre-made list of things.

-Also, if you try to map too many things too quickly, Google will shut you out after a little while.
+Also, if you try to query too much/too quickly,
+Google will shut you out after a little while.
 Put a few seconds of delay between each request and run it overnight and/or in automated batches.